redhat-performance/badfish/README.md

 if not result:
     print("Failed to reboot system")
 ```
+> [!IMPORTANT]
-> [!NOTE] Badfish relies heavily on asyncio for executing multiple tasks.
-If you will be using badfish from outside an async function you will have to provide an async event loop and run via `run_until_complete`
+> Badfish relies heavily on asyncio for executing multiple tasks.
+> If you will be using badfish from outside an async function you will have to provide an async event loop and run via `run_until_complete`

 ### Via Podman
 Badfish happily runs in a container image using Podman or Docker (likely, but not actively tested).